 - On the way of your trek, you will see fantastic views of Langtang Himal and Langtang valley.

 - You can see monkey flower, Lhokta plant from whose branches Nepali paper is made and several trees including rhododendron flowering along the trails

-- If you are lucky you might encounter with Musk deer and deer
+- You might encounter with Musk deer along the way

 - You are likely to see monkeys and pheasant along the trail